This month is what it’s all about!

 Which perennials are major candidates for a time-released fertilizer?
 Delphinium, Clematis, Astilbe and bulbs in the Lilium family (i.e., Asiatic, Trumpet, Orienpets and Oriental lilies).

 Watch – roses for insects and diseases.
 Wet weather, in particular, can cause problems for roses.
-If you see something starting, you may want to consider spraying.
-SERENADE® is a great natural fungus and disease control.
+If you see something starting, you may want to consider spraying with a fungus and disease control.
 Just as with feeding, many rose gardeners have their own recipes and solutions for disease control.

 Cut Back – dead foliage from early spring plants such as tulips, daffodils, and hyacinths.
 Make sure to wait until foliage has completely died as the bulb takes nutrients from the living leaves back and stores it for next year.